NVIDIA/NVTX/c/README.md

 Since the C and C++ APIs are header-only, dependency-free, and don't require explicit initialization, they are suitable for annotating other header-only libraries.

 # Use NVTX with CMake

-For projects that use CMake, the included `CMakeLists.txt` provides targets `nvtx3-c` and `nvtx3-cpp` that set the include search paths and the `-ldl` linker option where required.
+For projects that use CMake, the included `CMakeLists.txt` provides targets `nvtx3-c` and `nvtx3-cpp` that set the include search paths (and add the `-ldl` linker option if applicable).

 ## Use a local copy of NVTX